apache/artemis-website/src/pmc-templates.md

 > **IMPORTANT**
 >
-> Once the prospective committer has accepted the invitation and the ICLA has been acknowledged (check the following URL to be sure it has been submitted: [https://people.apache.org/unlistedclas.html](https://people.apache.org/unlistedclas.html)), locate the vote result thread permalink from the private@activemq list can be found using: [https://mail-search.apache.org/](https://mail-search.apache.org/) or [https://lists.apache.org/](https://lists.apache.org/) (authentication required).
+> Once the prospective committer has accepted the invitation and the ICLA has been acknowledged (check the following URL to be sure it has been submitted: [https://people.apache.org/unlistedclas.html](https://people.apache.org/unlistedclas.html)), locate the vote result thread permalink from the private@artemis list can be found using: [https://mail-search.apache.org/](https://mail-search.apache.org/) or [https://lists.apache.org/](https://lists.apache.org/) (authentication required).
 >
 > Upon locating the permalink, use the account request form to request the new ASF user id: [https://id.apache.org/acreq/pmc-chairs](https://id.apache.org/acreq/pmc-chairs)  If the name isn't in the list be sure to click the link on the bottom right.